-Microsoft Real Estate and Facilities (RE&F), in partnership with Microsoft Core Services Engineering and Operations (CSEO), uses cloud technology to be more productive and efficient.
-RE&F uses Microsoft Dynamics 365 to transform several disconnected and disparate facilities management tools into a unified, end-to-end, RE&F-managed system—using this system, RE&F is less dependent on vendor technology, gains better governance over data and processes, improves the partner and employee experience, and increases productivity for building and facilities management across the world.
+Microsoft Real Estate and Security (RE&S), in partnership with Microsoft Digital, uses cloud technology to be more productive and efficient.
+RE&S uses Microsoft Dynamics 365 to transform several disconnected and disparate facilities management tools into a unified, end-to-end, RE&S-managed system—using this system, RE&S is less dependent on vendor technology, gains better governance over data and processes, improves the partner and employee experience, and increases productivity for building and facilities management across the world.

 Real estate and facilities at Microsoft

 The Microsoft real estate portfolio consists of almost 600 buildings located in more than 110 countries/regions around the world, comprising more than 34 million square feet.
 In fact, the Puget Sound campus—located just outside of Seattle—is a city in itself, consisting of 120 buildings and 15-million square feet of office space that accommodates more than 55,000 people daily.
 Operating and maintaining this amount of infrastructure is a huge undertaking.
 Our vendor teams handle all our facilities’ needs, from changing light bulbs to cutting grass to maintaining elevators to ensuring that heating and cooling systems are running.

 Historically, RE&S has contracted facilities out to different managing vendors in each of our local service areas.
 Most of facilities management has operated based on a three-tier model: